Overview of Home Assistant capabilities

 Resources for further learning

 Read the official Home Assistant docs and the community forums.
-Try example automations in the UI and check GitHub for community integrations if you need something niche.
+Try the example automations in the UI and check GitHub for community integrations if you need something niche.

 Community support options